European Central Bank: Just wait until December

 Chancellor Angela Merkel warned of a “difficult winter” in a speech in parliament Thursday.

 While industrial firms are doing better, services companies that depend on personal contact have been hard hit.
-Airlines, hotels, restaurants and other businesses big and small have had a devastating drop in revenue.
+Airlines, hotels, restaurants and other businesses big and small have suffered a devastating drop in activity.